great-expectations/great_expectations/docs/tutorials/getting_started/tutorial_overview.md

     </td>
     <td>
         <h4>Validate Data</h4>
-        <p>Finally, we will show you how to use this Expectation Suite to <b>validate</b> a new batch of data, and take a deeper look at the Data Docs which will show your Validation Results.</p>
+        <p>Finally, we will show you how to use this Expectation Suite to %%validate|validation%% a new batch of data, and take a deeper look at the Data Docs which will show your %%Validation Results|validation_result%%.</p>
     </td>
 </tr>
 </table>